Shiva-Mantri/data-engineering-zoomcamp/NCAA/README.md

 ![Design](NCAA_ProjectFlow.drawio.png)

 ## Pipeline
+### Set Up
+Terraform is used to set up the GCP Storage Bucket and BigQuery

 ### Data Ingestion
 *Rubric - 4 points: End-to-end pipeline: multiple steps in the DAG, uploading data to data lake*